department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-06-Priority Group and Financial Disclosure/research-plan.md

 **Learn more about how Veterans would like to go about providing updated information that could impact their health care benefits after enrollment.**

-- Where do Veterans call out as the way to manage their health benefits ? the VA profile or MyHelatheVet or the mobile app or (enter method here)
+- Where do Veterans call out as the way to manage their health benefits like finanical updates and copays?
 - Do Veterans prefer to provide updated information in person at appointments or over the phone?
 - Do income updates cross benefits in the Veteran's POV or do they associate them only with their health care benefits?
 - Would Veterans prefer to be prompted to provide updated financials?
-How/method (text, email, call, mail)?
+How and what method (text, email, call, mail)?
 - Where do Veterans see income updates occurring as it relates to travel pay/PG placement?
 - What information does the Veteran feel they should have to provide vs. what the VA should have/they have to verify?
 - Is there frustration about steps or processes after the initial application process in regards to providing more information, filling out additional forms?
 - Do dependent updates cross benefits in the Veteran's POV or do they associate them only with their health care benefits?
-- What is different about the dependent update process from other EZR updates?